Vitality curve: Ratings

 The vital "B" players may not be visionary or the most driven, but are "vital" because they make up the majority of the group.
 On the other hand, the "C" players are nonproducers.
 They are likely to "enervate" rather than "energize", according to Serge Hovnanian's model.
 Procrastination is a common trait of "C" players, as well as failure to deliver on promises.

 Consequences

 Welch advises firing "C" players, while encouraging "A" players with rewards such as promotions, bonuses, and stock options.
-However, if such rewards become a meaningful portion of “A” player's overall compensation, it can lead to perverse incentives, especially if the rewards of being an “A” player are predictable and recurring, such as a normal part of the annual review process.
+However, if such rewards become a meaningful portion of "A" player's overall compensation, it can lead to perverse incentives, especially if the rewards of being an "A" player are predictable and recurring, such as a normal part of the annual review process.
 When broad-based stock compensation is the norm, avoiding perverse incentives can be difficult.

-Turning promotions into pay cuts

-When the rewards given to “A” players are significant, accepting a promotion has added risk.
-For example, consider an employee who is “A” rated at their current job level.
-When promoted to the next level, they continue to perform at their exemplary level.
-But due to higher expectations, the employee may become “B” rated.
-If the performance based rewards prior to promotion exceed the raise accompanying the promotion, the promotion is an overall reduction in compensation.
-(Compare the Peter principle).
-This creates an incentive for the employee to refuse promotions.

-Encouraging sabotage

-The vitality curve creates incentive for employees involved in hiring of peers to avoid the best candidates.
-The personal impact of adding excellent coworkers is more competition at the “A” end of the curve.
-It is in the individual's personal interest to seek out candidates skilled enough to retain their job, but not skilled enough to excel.
-This helps to fill the quota of “C” rankings, and makes themselves rank better.

-This incentive grows over time as sub-par talent is removed, since it becomes increasingly difficult for good employees to obtain good ratings.
-Simply “working harder” is an unreliable strategy for obtaining good ratings if everyone is doing it.

-Reduction in productivity

-If the workload is already high, and the workforce is reduced further due to this vitality curve, then the hiring managers will be under pressure to hire candidates as soon as possible to manage the workload.
-This may result in hiring lower-caliber candidates than the “C” employees they are replacing, thus actually bringing the overall quality of resources at the organization down.